prochoy/TouchDesigner-MouseControl/README.md

 ###Custom Parameters
 This is the intended usage of the extentions.

 The custom parameters are used to set the mouse position and trigger the mouse button events.
+Both the X and Y values are normalized 0 to 1.

 The mouse position can be set using the ```X Position``` and ```Y Position``` sliders.
 Left, Right, and Middle click call the LC(), MC(), and RC() extensions.